docs

 Where can I get help?

-• GitHub Issues: Report bugs and request features
+• Issues: Report bugs on GitHub

 • Community: Join discussions on GitHub